Tuesday, 14 August 2012

 End of Summer Activities to Prepare for the School Year

 The start of the school year is an exciting time but the transition back to school can be stressful for many children.
-Help children prepare for the new school year with these helpful strategies.
+Help children prepare for the new school year with these useful strategies.

 1. Review Skills and Goals – Review school reports and goals and document progress towards goals.
-If teachers and therapists provided activities or ideas to address skills, take the time to focus on these prior to school starting.
+If teachers and support staff provided activities or ideas to address skills, take the time to focus on these prior to school starting.
 Even small reminders about skills can help prepare children for addressing these in the classroom.

 2. Take Advantage of Natural Learning Opportunities - Use natural opportunities to address a wide range of skills such as asking a child to help count silverware while setting the table (counting skills) or asking them to read directions while cooking (reading skills).
 By keeping a child’s goals top of mind, natural learning opportunities can be easily identified.